Jorgeromeu/rayo/README.md

 # Rayo

 A ray tracer implementation written in rust.
-Inspired by the amazing book: [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html)
+Inspired by the amazing  [_Ray Tracing in One Weekend_](https://raytracing.github.io/) book series.

 # Renders